radiantlogic-v8/documentation-eoc/documentation/promotion-pipelines/configuration-promotion.md

 8. **Start Promoting Configurations**
-   After publishing, you can begin exporting configurations from the source to the target environment.
+   After publishing, you can begin exporting configurations from the source to the target environment. **Ensure that the source and target environments are running the same version of Identity Data Management before initiating promotion of configurations.**

    Refer to this [linked documentation](../../../idm/v8.1/deployment/configuration-promotion.md) to learn the next steps.